-5.1 Design
+5.1 Architecture, Design and Development

-Cross-DMS projects, such as SRDP, require interaction across the DMS groups and the systems they support.
-A design process will be used to break down high-level requirements into lower level ones for implementation by the DMS groups.
+Cross-DMS projects and programs, such as SRDP, require interaction across the DMS groups and the systems they support.
+An architecture/design process such as described in the TTA Tools Conceptual

+Architecture [RD03] will be used to break down high-level requirements into lower level ones for implementation by the DMS groups.
+Figure 3 illustrates the relationships between architectural development (conceptual, logical, and physical) and other key processes and deliverables.

-The design process will reference the SRDP functional architecture, developed by the DMS Architect, initially based on the overall Stakeholder requirements.
+The design process will reference an SRDP project's conceptual architecture, developed by the DMS Architect, initially based on the overall stakeholder requirements.
 The architecture will outline the major components of SRDP and the interfaces between the components, and will be updated as the high level requirements are broken down over time.